benshimonz/V1/README.md

 - LA4C appears below a relationship / path.
 The relationship / path may be wrapped by an '↛', an 'L' or an 'O'
 - LA4C may appear before a quantifier followed by an R-combiner
-- Directly right of the aggregator: a yellow/aggregated/blue/logical/red entity, or a quantifier
+- Directly right of the relationship / path : a yellow/aggregated/blue/logical/red entity, or a quantifier
 - _aggop_ is a _min/max/avg/sum_ aggregation of an ordinal tag, or a _distinct_ aggregation of any tag
-- {pt}/{at}/{st}/< ett > is defined on top of the aggregator (in a previous filtering step) or on right of the aggregator / R-combiner
+- {pt}/{at}/{st}/< ett > is defined on top of the aggregator (in a previous filtering step) or right of the '→' entity

 _**Q116:** Any person who owns horses of no more than 3 colors_